cscannell-inacloud/Microsoft-Teams-Docs/teams/design.md

 Leverage the [bot event messages](botevents.md) to make sure your bot introduces itself when added to a team, or first accessed in one-on-one.
 This is an opportunity to tell the user what value you bring to their workday.

-# Building a great Compose Extensions
+# Building a great Compose Extension

 Compose extensions allow you to share rich cards in a conversation.
 A card can hold instructions to complete a complex task or a simple GIF.
 Microsoft Teams comes equipped with several compose extensions already.
 If you look below the compose box, you’ll see a "GIF" icon.
 Click it, and you’ll see a menu with options to select a featured GIF or search for a specific one—that’s a compose extension!
 These extensions are one of the best ways to create shareable content and serve information quickly.